angtft/PhyloSmew/README.md

 ## Overview
 PhyloSmew automates end‑to‑end benchmarking of tree inference tools.
 It can:
-- Automatically select and download MSAs, or ingest custom MSAs (empirical or simulated),
+- Automatically select and download MSAs, or ingest custom MSAs (empirical or simulated).
-- Run a configurable set of inference tools with different thread counts,
+- Run a configurable set of inference tools with different thread counts.
-- Compute statistics on the results, such as log‑likelihood differences, RF/NTD distances, quartet distances (optional), AU tests, and runtime
+- Compute statistics on the results, such as log‑likelihood differences, RF- and NT-distances, quartet distances (optional), AU tests, and runtime.
 - Aggregate results and visualize them (plots or interactive Dash app).

 The project includes small wrappers for RAxML‑NG, IQ‑TREE (v2 / v3), FastTree2, and VeryFastTree; new tools can be added declaratively via `config.yaml` or by implementing a custom class in `inference_tools.py`.